krumbunny/sapfest.org/apply/index.md

 Participating artists appreciate easy curbside loading, nearby parking and a positive, friendly atmosphere.

-We are very pleased to offer cash awrds made possible by the Harlan Boss Foundation for the Arts.
+We are very pleased to offer cash awards made possible by the Harlan Boss Foundation for the Arts.

 #### Costs: